 Get together with friends and family to buy one big gift that’s really wanted..
 It doesn’t have to be a material object.
 A massage, dancing lessons, or a special dinner date can all be gifted easily.
 Or club together for that really wanted new bike or watch that will make them happy.
 An eco-Christmas can and should be fun and joyful and gift giving is about showing love and thought and giving something that will be treasured and loved.

 It’s easy to find reasonably priced stocking fillers for an eco-Christmas.
-How about a bamboo toothbrush, a glitter-free bath bomb like this one from Lush or the latest novel from around £5.00 (even better if it’s second hand!).
-Support your local charity shops and bookshops or try www.waterstones.com
+How about a bamboo toothbrush, some packaging free beauty products like these gorgeous ones from Lush or the latest novel from around £5.00 (even better if it’s second hand!).
+Support your local charity shops and bookshops or try Waterstones.

 Then raid the charity shops for pre-loved toys and games and don’t forget the socks and satsumas!